Jean-Gomes/rest/README.md

 ## Use rest client
-In the file api.http you can find api rest calls.
-You should use the extension rest client for more praticity.
+In the api.http file, you can find REST API calls.
+You should use the REST Client extension for more convenience.

 ## Exemplo REST meia boca para E-commerce